 The Payroll Department will issue an IBM timecard each month to the university unit employing students.
 This timecard must be signed by the supervisor and submitted to the Payroll Department on the last day of each month.
 The supervisor is responsible for any errors appearing on the student's timecard.
 Any timecard not properly completed and signed will be returned to the supervisor.
 This delay will cause the late receipt of the payroll check by the student employee.
-This situation is regarded as justification for the Financial Aid Office to reassign the student to another university unit for the remainder of the employment term.
+In the event the supervisor does not assume the necessary responsibility in processing the time cards, the Financial Aid Office will regard such action as justification for the Financial Office to reassign the student to another university unit for the remainder of the employment term.
 Questions concerning student payrolls should be directed to the Payroll Department.
 Questions concerning the conduct of a student employee should be directed to the Financial Aid Office.

 Payrolls are prepared for transmittal during the first week of each month following the previous month's pay period.
 Student employees' checks are disbursed by the Cashier's Office approximately ten days after the transmittal has been submitted.
+The official pay date for all student employees is designated for the 20th of each month.
+If checks arrive prior to this date, they will be disbursed upon receipt.

-Students must be enrolled and attending classes to be eligible for employment.
-Work-Study students may work while not enrolled and not attending classes during the summer.
+All student assistants must be enrolled and attending classes to be eligible for employment.
+Work-study students may work while not enrolled and not attending classes during the summer.
 Student employees may not work during the weeks of semester break and vacation periods without the express consent of the Financial Aid Office.

 Work and pay specifications are subject to changes as required by the university's participation in federal assistance programs and by the availability of federal and state funds.
-The designated rate of pay is in accordance with the minimum wage as set forth by federal law.